Animal House: Precursors and legacy

+In the second season of the Canadian television series Relic Hunter (2000–2001), Sydney's boss at Trinity College is named Dean Wormer.

 In 2001, the United States Library of Congress deemed the film "culturally, historically, or aesthetically significant" and selected it for preservation in the National Film Registry.
 Animal House is first on Bravo's 100 Funniest Movies.
 In 2000, the American Film Institute ranked the film No. 36 on 100 Years...
 100 Laughs, a list of the 100 best American comedies.
 In 2006, Miller wrote a more comprehensive memoir of his experiences in Dartmouth's AD house in a book entitled, The Real Animal House: The Awesomely Depraved Saga of the Fraternity That Inspired the Movie, in which Miller recounts hijinks that were considered too risqué for the movie.
 In 2008, Empire magazine selected Animal House as one of The 500 Greatest Movies of All Time.
 The film was also selected by The New York Times as one of The 1000 Best Movies Ever Made.

 In 2012, Universal Pictures Stage Productions announced it was developing a stage musical version of the movie.
 Barenaked Ladies were originally announced to write the score, but they were replaced by composer David Yazbek.
-Casey Nicholaw will direct; author Michael Mitnick is also reportedly involved.
+Casey Nicholaw was billed to direct; author Michael Mitnick was reported to be involved.

 The University of Oregon celebrates its participation in the film.
 It offers visitors a guide to filming locations, and the Knight Library has a collection of material on the film's production.
 Between the third and fourth quarter of every football game at Autzen Stadium, "Shout" from the toga party scene is played, to which the entire stadium sings along.